systemslab/popper-paper/paper/paper.md

 experimental setups that do not ensure any reproducibility are still a lot easier to create than the ones that do.
-Not everyone knows git and people are irritated by the number of files and submodules in the paper repo.
-They also usuaually misunderstand how OS-level virtualization works and do not realize that there is no performance hit, no network port remapping, and no layers of indirection.
+Not everyone knows git and people are irritated by the number of files and submodules in the paper repository.
+They also usually misunderstand how OS-level virtualization works and do not realize that there is no performance hit, no network port remapping, and no layers of indirection.
 Lastly, first encounters with Docker require users to understand that Docker